neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

 We are pleased to announce support for LLMs, starting with MPT-7B.
 DeepSparse is optimized for performant text generation with:
-- Optimized sparse quantized CPU kernels
+- Custom sparse quantized CPU kernels
 - Efficient usage of cached attention keys and values for minimal memory movement
 - Low memory utilization with sparse-quantized weights and quantized activations